ashshekhar/neural-networks/README.md

 ## Additional Steps

-1. See what happens when you increase the number of trials from 1000
+1.See what happens when you increase the number of trials from 1000

-2. Try using the same Network but for an OR gate and NAND gate
+2.Try using the same Network but for an OR gate and NAND gate

-3. Try using the same Network for some custom state machine
+3.Try using the same Network for some custom state machine